Preparing for a Hemorrhage at Time of Death in Hospice

 When hemorrhaging is anticipated, preparing the patient and their family for this possibility is crucial.
 Hospice professionals should reassure patients that they will be kept as comfortable as possible.
 Hemorrhages are typically frightening but not painful and often lead to shock and rapid death.
 If there is time, the patient may require sedation to help them relax.

 The hospice patient’s family anxiety can be reduced if they know what to expect.
 Providing red towels during bleeding can help decrease the visual impact of this often traumatic event.
+Families should be informed about the possibility of end-of-life bleeding from the bottom, a distressing but potential occurrence in terminal patients.

 High Quality Hospice Education for Nurses